On the Computational Properties of Obviously Strategy-Proof Mechanisms: An algorithm for deciding whether a choice rule is OSP-implementable

 For any $T'$ and $i=i(T')$,

-Summing this inequality over all $T'\in\cT_d$ and applying~(\ref{eq:recursivecalls}) gives~(\ref{eq:runtimedepth}), as desired. \end{proof}
+Summing this inequality over all $T'\in\cV^d$ and applying~(\ref{eq:recursivecalls}) gives~(\ref{eq:runtimedepth}), as desired. \end{proof}

 \Cref{thm:subquad_decide} guarantees that we can decide in polynomial time whether there exists an OSP mechanism for $\choice$.
-A natural next question is: If an OSP mechanism exists, can we quickly construct one quickly?
-The following theorem states that such mechanisms can be constructed in polynomial time.
+The following theorem shows that we can construct such an OSP mechanism in polynomial time, if one exists.

 \begin{theorem} If $\choice$ is OSP-implementable, then there exists $O((\sum_i|T_i|)|\choice|)$-time algorithm that constructs an OSP mechanism for $\choice$. \end{theorem} \begin{proof} Let $\cM(T')$ be the subtree of the O-dag of $\choice$ given by the recursion tree from a call to \NC{$T'$}.
 Formally, the vertices of $\cM(T')$ are the O-dag vertices $T''$ for which \NC{$T''$} is called at some point during the execution of \NC{$T'$}, and the children in $\cM(T')$ of $T''$ are the vertices $\{(A_{i(T'')},T_{-i(T'')}):A_{i(T'')}\in\minans_{i(T'')}(T'')\}$.
 The tree $\cM(T)$ produced by \NC{$T$} is by definition an OSP mechanism for $c$, where the player at vertex $T'$ is $i(T')$.
 The function \NC{$T'$} may be modified to store and return the tree $\cM(T')$ during its execution with only a constant factor slowdown in running time, so the result follows by the running time analysis of \NC in \Cref{thm:subquad_decide}. \end{proof}